activist-org/activist/README.md

 ## Events [`⇧`](#contents)

 Events are where things happen on activist.
-They are organized by movements and levels, with the former being the focus of the event, and the latter being the kind of participation that people attending should expect (see below).
+They are organized by movements, levels and formats: the the first being the focus of the event; the second being the kind of participation that people attending should expect; and the third being the specific kind of activity happening (see below).

 ### Movements